What Is a Staffing Agency? All Questions Answered

 Selecting a staffing agency that meets your specific needs can be time-consuming.
 It's important to consider factors like the agency's experience, global reach, speed of hiring, and cost of services to find the right partner.

-Pro tip: While these drawbacks are worth considering, many can be mitigated with clear communication, thorough vetting of the staffing agency, and by setting clear expectations from the outset.
+Pro tip: While these drawbacks are worth considering, many can be mitigated with clear communication, thorough vetting of the staffing companies, and setting clear expectations from the outset.

 Types of Staffing Agencies